dagurval/searchdaimon-mantis/README.md

      [% k="assigned to"; PROCESS _attr_row a = attr.$k title="Assigned to" IF attr.$k %]
      [% PROCESS _attr_row a = attr.category title="Category" IF attr.category %]
 ````

+Your Searchdaimon system may or may not have the following required perl modules installed
+* WWW::Mechanize;
+* Date::Parse

+If not, you may have to locate the rpm's for the modules and install them from the administration panel, or install from the root command line.

 Licensing
 -
 Licensed under GNU LGPL, see file LICENSE